AviatrixSystems/Docs/HowTos/tgw_list.rst

 To configure, go to TGW Orchestrator > List > TGW Attachment.
 Select one attachment, click **Actions** > **Edit Spoke VPC** Local Route Propagation.

-Switching Security Domain
+Switching Network Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This feature allows you to switch a Spoke VPC's Security Domains without having to detach the Spoke VPC first.
+This feature allows you to switch a Spoke VPC's network domains without having to detach the Spoke VPC first.

-To configure, go to TGW Orchestrator > List > TGW Attachment.
-Select one attachment, click **Actions** > **Switch Security Domain**.
-In the dropdown menu, select the desired Security Domain, click **Update**.
+To configure, go to **TGW Orchestrator > List > Attachments**.
+Select an attachment, and click **Actions > Switch Network Domain**.
+In the dropdown menu, select the desired network domain and click **Update**.

 FireNet Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To allow access to the private IP of the MGMT interface of the Firewalls, enable Management Access From Onprem.
 This feature advertises the Firewalls private MGMT subnet to your Edge domain.
 This allows administrators and Firewall MGMT servers to connect to the Firewall without having to go over the internet.

-To enable, navigate to TGW Orchestrator > List and highlight the FireNet VPC.
+To enable, navigate to **TGW Orchestrator > List** and highlight the FireNet VPC.
 Then choose **Actions** > **FireNet Management**.

-TGW Security Domains
+TGW Network Domains
 ------------------------------

 Showing Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Show Details display the TGW route table entries.
+Select a network domain and click **Actions > Show Details** to display the TGW route table entries.

 Editing Intra Domain Inspection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, traffic between VPCs in the same Security Domain does not get inspected by firewalls in the FireNet deployment.
+By default, traffic between VPCs in the same network domain does not get inspected by firewalls in the FireNet deployment.

-This feature allows you to enable firewall inspection for traffic within one Security Domain.
+This feature allows you to enable firewall inspection for traffic within network domain.

+Select a network domain and click **Actions > Enable Intra Domain Inspection** to enable intra-domain firewall inspection.

 Enabling Edge Inspection
 ~~~~~~~~~~~~~~~~~~~~~~~~